 June kicks off with a small but mighty planet-viewing opportunity: Mercury will reach its morning peak on June 5th and reach a height of 10° in the eastern sky.

 I was fortunate to spot Mercury for the first time recently, pictured above with a crescent moon.
 In June, however, the Moon will be nearly full on the mornings of Mercury’s peak, and won’t provide any interference.

-June 18 – Conjunction of the Moon & Saturn
+June 9 – Close Approach of the Moon & Saturn

-June 21 – Conjunction of the Moon & Jupiter
+June 14 – Close Approach of the Moon & Jupiter

-Bright Jupiter is the next planet to have a close visual approach with the Moon in June; in the pre-dawn hours of June 21st, you can see the two near one another in the sky and passing 2°44′ apart at their closest.
-The Moon will be in a more favorable waning crescent phase than it was when Saturn was nearby, so this is a better morning for planet-gazing if your skies are clear.
+Bright Jupiter is the next planet to have a close visual approach with the Moon in June; overnight on June 14th-15th, you can see the two near one another in the sky and passing 1°22′ apart at their closest, and appearing in the constellation of Aires.
+The Moon will be in a more favorable waning crescent phase and just 12% illuminated.

 June 21 – June Solstice